 The input that we have just added is not used, so the model hasn't actually changed.
 We have to link that input to the algorithm that uses it, in this case the Channel network one.
-To edit an algorithm that already exists in the modeler, just click on the pen icon on the corresponding box in the canvas.
+To edit an algorithm that already exists in the modeler, just double click on its corresponding box in the canvas.
 If you click on the Channel network algorithm, you will see something like this.

 The dialog is filled with the current values used by the algorithm.
-You can see that the threshold parameter has a fixed value of 1,000,000 (this is also the default value of the algorithm, but any other value could be put in there).
+You can see that the threshold parameter has a fixed value of 1000000 (this is also the default value of the algorithm, but any other value could be put in there).
 However, you might notice that the parameter is not entered in a common text box, but in an option menu.
 If you unfold it, you will see something like this.

 The input that we added is there and we can select it.
-Whenever an algorithm in a model requires a numerical value, you can hardcode it and directly type it, or you can use any of the available inputs and values (remember that some algorithms generate single numerical values.
-We will see more about this soon).
-In the case of a string parameter, you will also see string inputs and you will be able to select one of them or type the desired fixed value.
+Whenever an algorithm in a model requires a umerical value, you can hardcode it and directly type it, or you can use any of the available inputs and values (remember that some algorithms generate single numerical values.
+We will see more about this soon.).
+In the case of a string parameter, you will also see string inputs and you will be able to select on of them or type the desired fixed value.